CreativeDC/otims/README.md

 # Introduction
-The Online Textbooks Inventory Management System (OTIMS) is a web and mobile application developed for the Ministry of Education to digitize the current manual paper-based textbooks distribution process.
+The Online Textbooks Inventory Management System (OTIMS) is a web and mobile application initially developed for the Ministry of Education of Afghanistan to digitize the current manual paper-based textbooks distribution process.
 At the request of USAID-Afghanistan, Afghan Children Read (ACR) conducted a rapid assessment of the Ministry’s distribution system, and, in view of its findings, introduced an Online Textbook Inventory Management System (OTIMS) that is digitized, efficient, and cost-effective for replacing the manual system.

 The interface of OTIMS on the web and mobile are identical.
 The only difference being that the mobile application is an APK file which can be installed on Android devices while the web version must be accessed using the URL.